 The reasons behind this are said to be a combination of benefits that travel offers, including reduced stress, a sense of involvement and purpose, and more positive emotions in general.
 The research also showed that the entire process of traveling, from planning to looking at the photos afterwards, simply made people happier.

 Any new experience can help keep you mentally sharp by increasing cognitive flexibility, but as travel is filled with new experiences, it’s one of the best ways to support and even improve brain health.
 Research published in the Journal of Personality and Social Psychology revealed that students who lived abroad were 20% more likely to solve a computer task than those who didn’t travel.
 The reason behind that is believed to be that experiencing different cultures helps to open up the mind, which also helps one to realize that one thing may have multiple meanings, making solutions easier to find.

 If you want to step it up a notch, plan to do some walking, biking, hiking or paddling while you’re traveling.
+You can try paddling along Coppermine River to have a great physical activity that will keep you mentally sharp.
 Multiple studies have found that physical activity helps to grow the hippocampus which normally starts to shrink in the later adult years, leading to impaired memory or even dementia..